MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 the document yourself.
-You could use spell check tools to fix some errors quickly and remove non alphabetic characters if you knew the original text was all alphabetic.
+You could use spell check tools to fix some errors quickly and use search-and-replace to remove systematic errors like non-alphabetic characters
-Also, some errors
+(assuming your text is entirely alphabetic) or additional spacing.

-measured by edit distance
+In calculating edit distance
-are due to whitespace differences and we could choose to ignore some of those.

-Here we used the default method optimal string alignment or restricted Damerau-Levenshtein distance
+we used the default
-(method = “osa”)
-from
+optimal string alignment method from
-{stringdist}
-to measure edit distance.
+{stringdist}.
 But the result is the same
-if we use
+if we use different methods like
 Levenshtein distance (method = “lv”) or
 Full Damerau-Levenshtein distance (method = “dl”).